Joshua-Lister/uav/README.md

 - `single_drone` : Run the single address drone method.
 - `drone_method_compare` : Compares the savings of the different drone methods.
 - `all_compare` : Compares the truck only method and the two drone delivery methods.
-### Linux OS
-Build the makefile with following depending on your needs.
-- `make tests` : Run all tests.
-- `make multi` : Run the multi address drone method  run the single address drone method.
-- `make single` : Run the single address drone method Compares the savings of the different drone methods.
-- `make drone_compare` : Compares the savings of the different drone methods.
-- `make all_compare` : Compares the truck only method and the two drone delivery methods.
 ## Tests
 After running the tests successfully, the output window should look like